 Due to the importance of its transparency, the cornea does not contain any blood vessels.
 It receives nutrients through diffusion on its external side from tear fluid, and from aqueous humor internally.
 The nerve fibers innervating the cornea also supply it with neurotrophins.

-The corneal epithelium contains thousands of nerve endings that lend it high sensitivity to abuse or contact with foreign objects.
+The corneal epithelium contains thousands of nerve endings that lend it high sensitivity to contact with foreign objects.
 Long ciliary nerves from the ophthalmic division of the trigeminal nerve (V1) carry sensory innervation of the cornea.
-It is estimated that the density of nociceptors in the cornea is 300 to 600 times that of skin.
-The ciliary nerves form midstromal, subepithelial/sub-basal, and epithelial networks.
+The density of nociceptors in the cornea is estimated at 300 to 600 times that of skin.
+The ciliary nerves form mid-stromal, subepithelial/sub-basal, and epithelial networks.

-Cornea transplants are divided into two main types: penetrating keratoplasty or full-thickness transplants, and partial thickness corneal transplants.
+Cornea transplants are divided into two main types: penetrating (full-thickness) keratoplasty and partial thickness corneal transplants.
 The type of corneal transplant performed is largely determined by the condition of the cornea in the receiving eye.
-In Descemet's-stripping automated endothelial keratoplasty (DSAEK), Descemet's membrane and the endothelium are replaced with a corneal graft including some stroma while the superficial layers of the recipient cornea are left intact; some physicians roughen the peripheral stroma with a scraping device to aid adherence of the graft.
-Descemet's membrane endothelial keratoplasty (DMEK) is the least aggressive type of corneal transplant as only Descemet's membrane, and the endothelium is replaced with donor tissue that does not include a stromal component.
+In Descemet's-stripping automated endothelial keratoplasty (DSAEK), Descemet's membrane and the endothelium are replaced with a corneal graft including some stroma while the superficial layers of the recipient cornea are left intact.
+Some physicians roughen the peripheral stroma with a scraping device to aid adherence of the graft.
+Descemet's membrane endothelial keratoplasty (DMEK) is the least aggressive type of corneal transplant as only Descemet's membrane and the endothelium are replaced with donor tissue that does not include a stromal component.

 Phototherapeutic keratectomy uses an excimer laser to remove the diseased part of the superficial cornea.
 This may involve scar removal, smoothing of the cornea, epithelial erosion treatment, and the changing of corneal shape.